 It was during this show that speaking to other area artists made it clear that a Welland Art group with community based events was sorely needed and with Deedee Alexandre (a fellow artist) Pam co-founded the Visual Artists of Welland.
 The group is new but the enthusiasm is great and success seems to be in the group's future if momentum continues.

-Due to Covid 19 most of the shows planned for 2020 have been cancelled but she looks forward to a better 2021 along with all the other artists in waiting for better times.
+Due to Covid 19 most of the shows planned for 2020 were cancelled but as they are slowly returning in 2022 she looks forward to a better future along with all the other artists waiting for better times.

-Her work is on display and for sale at the Seaway Mall, Visual Artists of Welland Gallery until May 31st, 2021.
+Her work is on display and for sale at the Seaway Mall, Visual Artists of Welland Gallery until further notice.